New Year Memories

 This is a newspaper cutting from 1982 and the report that goes with it starts: “For nearly 40 years, 74 year old Fred Dickens and his choir have been gathering in Lye.”

-Since then, Bethel has continued to be the home for an Easter performance—usually of Stainer’s Crucifixion, but over the last few years we have risked “Olivet To Calvary” three or four times.
-The newspaper article also says “many of the choir have never missed a performance, and even the soloists - Cecil Drew (bass) and Herbert Bowen (tenor) have been the same for over twenty years.
+Since then, Bethel has continued to be the home for an Easter performance—usually of Stainer’s Crucifixion, but in more recent years we have risked “Olivet To Calvary” a few times too.
+The newspaper article also says “many of the choir have never missed a performance, and even the soloists - Cecil Drew (bass) and Herbert Bowen (tenor) have been the same for over twenty years.”
 Actually, we celebrated over 50 years of that marvellous combination of soloists.

-Another couple of decades on, the Choral Society now makes a Christmas and Easter performance, and the legacy of music and choral singing given by Fred lives on.
+Another couple of decades or so on, the Choral Society now makes a Christmas and Easter performance, and the legacy of music and choral singing given by Fred lives on.

 Palm Sunday 1992 year was one to remember too, it had been decided to hold a joint afternoon service at which the children would march into church carrying banners and palm leaves whilst the choir sang ‘Makeway.’
 They also sang several other songs including a ‘make-it-up-as-you-go-along’ song when the choir and keyboard briefly parted company!
 Happily they managed to coincide a little further on!
 Later in the week on Maundy Thursday Bethelites shared the deeply moving experience of eating a Passover meal as our Lord would have celebrated on the night before He died.
 The evening gave us a chance to look at the traditions and try authentic food and for many it was a rewarding and enlightening experience although there were some very funny faces pulled at the taste of the bitter herbs.